strawstack/PathPuzzle/README_TEMPLATE.md

 Example: `{{EXAMPLE}}`

-Check out the bold numbers in the left and right-most columns.
+Check out the bold, underlined, numbers in the left and right-most columns.
+Can you find a path between them?

 Having trouble?
 Take a look at the `bit patterns` for the numbers above.